fleschutz/PowerShell/Docs/open-music-folder.md

 ## open-music-folder.ps1 - Opens the music folder

-This script starts the File Explorer to show the music folder.
+This script starts the File Explorer and shows the music folder.

 ## Parameters
 ```powershell